robmarkcole/resent18-from-scratch/README.md

 # Notes on training
 - Train on the CIFAR10 dataset which contains 60k RGB images each of size 32×32 in dimension.
 - Dataset is downloaded in utils.get_data
+- You can train on cpu but it is slow

 ## Development
 Uisng Github Codepsace.
 This provides `Python 3.10.7` and includes the following: